muz1lee/muz1lee.github.io/personal_blog.md

 - Graph Learning

 ## Publications
-1. GFlowCausal: Generative Flow Networks for Causal Discovery.
-Accepted by NeurIPS 2022
+1. **GFlowCausal: Generative Flow Networks for Causal Discovery.
+Accepted by NeurIPS 2022**

-    Wenqian Li, Yinchuan Li, Shengyu Zhu, Yunfeng Shao, Jianye HAO, Yan Pang
+    Wenqian Li, Yinchuan Li, Shengyu Zhu, Yunfeng Shao, Jianye Hao, Yan Pang

-    **Update**: This paper became 'on hold' one month after the results announcing,  due to a mistake on declaring conflicts of interests from one of my co-authors.
+    ***Update***: This paper became 'on hold' one month after the results announcing,  due to a mistake on declaring conflicts of interests from one of my co-authors.

     This is my first research experience and first accepted paper.
 It's a pity that "accepted" was withdrawn, but we are not shy away from responsibilities and we also learn a lesson from it :)

-    I will provide supporing materials soon.
+2. **DAG Matters!
+GFlowNets Enhanced Explainer for Graph Neural Networks.
+Accepted by ICLR 2023**

+    Wenqian Li, Yinchuan Li, Zhigang Li, Jianye Hao, Yan Pang

 ## Internship